 Start the day with a hearty champagne breakfast, then look for sea otters and migrating grey whales from a bluff-top gazebo, or walk down to a wind-sheltered cove and Greenwood State Beach.
 Then enjoy massages at the inn’s day spa, complete with an aromatherapy steam shower and sauna.
 When the day starts to wind down, you can too, with complimentary wine and make your own cocktails.

-With works by noted California artists in the lobby and guest rooms and a classic wood-and-stone Craftsman design, the ultra-luxurious accommodation celebrates Laguna Beach’s long tradition as an arts colony.
+With works by noted California artists in the lobby and guest rooms and a classic wood-and-stone Craftsman design, the ultra-luxurious oceanfront Montage Laguna Beach celebrates the Orange County town’s long tradition as an arts colony.

-Pacific breezes wash through a sun-splashed lobby, where a balcony takes in views of cliff-top gardens, secluded coves, and Santa Catalina Island in the distance.
-That is the same view you will enjoy from airy rooms as pretty and inviting as a summer beach house.
+Pacific breezes wash through a sun-splashed lobby, where a balcony takes in views of bluff-top gardens, secluded coves and Santa Catalina Island in the distance.
+That’s the same view you’ll enjoy from airy rooms—as pretty and inviting as a summer beach house.

 With views of broad sands and waves breaking along the landmark Huntington Beach Pier, Shorebreak Hotel finds inspiration in its incredible oceanfront setting, which happens to be one the world’s most iconic surf destinations too.
 Here, you can look at the Huntington Beach scene, across the legendary “PCH” (Pacific Coast Highway).
 Surf-themed art decorates guest rooms and the contemporary lobby, which also sports wood accents reminiscent of driftwood.
 Grasses and succulents fill the outdoor court and garden, bringing the feeling of the beach right onto the hotel property.
 If you want to head out and explore, one of the hotel’s “beach butlers” can get you bikes, surfboards, or even a kite to fly above the sand.